mariosgeo/ipi4d/README.md

 This package is maintained under Git version control and the 'master' branch can be cloned from https://github.com/mariosgeo/ipi4d.

+For details on the Git management of the package and how to contribute, see 0README_Git.txt.

 Please feel free to contact the authors for any question, comment or suggestion.